hallzy/tetris/README.md

     * 1200 points for a tetris
     * Each of these points is multiplied by your current level + 1 and added to your point total.
+    * You can also get points for pressing the down button to drop a piece faster, but the scoring for that is actually kind of weird and complicated, so I will explain that later below.
 * The speed of levels is the same.
 The speed of NES Tetris was actually based on the frame rate.
 Level 0 is where a piece stays in the same grid for 48 frames for example.
 North American NES Tetris ran at very close to 60 FPS, so at level